rsvim/rfc/6-ColoringSystem.md

 Cons:

 1. The TextMate community seems slowly dying.
 Because TextMate itself is first created by the [textmate](https://github.com/textmate/textmate) editor (a open source project from Apple).
 Today textmate is used by sublime-text and vscode.
 Sublime-text is close source software so we don't know how it implements the textmate engine.
 Vscode implements the textmate engine in [vscode-textmate](https://github.com/microsoft/vscode-textmate), which is written in javascript.
-It seems for each editor, when they want to use the textmate engine, they will have to maintain their own textmate implementations and their own specifications.
+It seems when an editor wants to use textmate engine, it will have to maintain its own textmate implementations and syntax specifications.
 2. If rsvim directly uses `syntect` library, it means rsvim will have to use the `.sublime-syntax` config files, or the `.tmLanguage` config files.
 The biggest `.sublime-syntax` configs are maintained by sublime-text's open source packages: [sublimehq/Packages](https://github.com/sublimehq/Packages), and the biggest `.tmLanguage` configs are maintained by github linguist grammars [github-linguist/linguist/vendor/grammars](https://github.com/github-linguist/linguist/tree/main/vendor/grammars) (most these grammars are not updated for many years).
 3. If rsvim directly uses `vscode-textmate` library, it means rsvim will have to implement a javascript-runtime to run the library.
 Which performance can be a big issue (syntax engine should be directly embedded inside editor and be very performant).